-95 The high discriminatory power of whole genome sequencing (WGS) has led to an increase in use of this method for detecting points of contamination, source tracking, pathogen surveillance and outbreak 96 97 investigations [Oniciuc et al., 2018; Centre for Disease Control and Prevention (CDC), 2019].
-Whole genome sequencing provides information regarding multiple antimicrobial resistance genes, genomic 98 mutations, mobile genetic elements and association with resistance genes, as well as molecular typing 99 like multi-locus sequence typing (MLST) (Oniciuc et al., 2018; CDC, 2019; Kim et al., 2020).
-100 101 Consequently, the WGS results can aid in elucidating the genetic relationship among isolates from different environments and along the food chain (Adator et al., 2020).
-Surveillance of antimicrobial 102 103 resistant strains through WGS is increasingly being used due to increasing accessibility and affordability (Adator et al., 2020).
-In South Africa, WGS has been used for characterization of clinical 104 ESBL-producing K. pneumoniae strains among others (Founou et al., 2019), as well as typing of 105 106 Listeria monocytogenes from environmental and clinical settings during the 2017 listeriosis outbreak 107 (Thomas et al., 2020).
-However, the use of WGS for surveillance of antimicrobial resistant potential pathogenic Enterobacterales in retailed fresh produce and the production environment, has not been 108 109 reported locally.
+The high discriminatory power of whole genome sequencing (WGS) has led to an increase in use of this method for detecting points of contamination, source tracking, pathogen surveillance, and outbreak investigations (Oniciuc et al., 2018; CDC, 2019).
+WGS provides information regarding multiple AMR genes, genomic mutations, mobile genetic elements, and association with resistance genes, as well as molecular typing like multilocus sequence typing (MLST; Oniciuc et al., 2018; CDC, 2019; Kim et al., 2020).
+Consequently, the WGS results can aid in elucidating the genetic relationship among isolates from different environments and along the food chain (Adator et al., 2020).
+Surveillance of antimicrobial resistant strains through WGS is increasingly being used due to increasing accessibility and affordability (Adator et al., 2020).
+In South Africa, WGS has been used for characterization of clinical ESBL-producing K. pneumoniae strains among others (Founou et al., 2019), as well as typing of Listeria monocytogenes from environmental and clinical settings during the 2017 listeriosis outbreak (Thomas et al., 2020).
+However, the use of WGS for surveillance of antimicrobial resistant potential pathogenic Enterobacterales in retailed fresh produce and the production environment has not been reported locally.

-111 The World Health Organization (WHO) developed the Global Antimicrobial Resistance Surveillance System (GLASS) in 2015 supporting research and surveillance as well as a global data sharing through 112 a standardized analysis approach (WHO, 2020).
-Initially, the GLASS focus was mainly on surveillance 113 114 of human priority pathogens, but has since shifted to include AMR in foodborne pathogens (WHO, 115 2020).
-Moreover, the One Health framework for understanding AMR in pathogenic Gram- negative bacteria is increasingly attracting attention (Collignon and McEwen, 2019).
-In South African 116 information regarding AMR in fresh produce production systems and specifically focusing on the 117 Enterobacterales is lacking The aim of this study was thus to use whole genome sequencing for analysis 118 of AMR genes, associated mobile genetic elements, virulence factors, serotypes, multi-locus sequence 119 types and pathogenicity of selected, partially characterized, ESBL/AmpC-producing environmental 120 121 Enterobacterales from commercial spinach production systems (Richter et al., 2020).
-These isolates included four different species (E. coli, K. pneumoniae, Serratia fonticola and Salmonella enterica) 122 123 listed by the WHO as a particular threat of Gram-negative bacteria that are resistant to multiple antibiotics (WHO, 2017), while isolates harbouring integrons as described in Richter et al. (2020) were 124

-125 preferentially selected.
-The results of this study will contribute to address the problem of antimicrobial

-126 drug resistance at the water-plant-food interface and how it might impact human health and disease.
+The World Health Organization (WHO) developed the Global AMR Surveillance System (GLASS) in 2015 supporting research and surveillance as well as a global data sharing through a standardized analysis approach (WHO, 2020).
+Initially, the GLASS focus was mainly on surveillance of human priority pathogens, but has since shifted to include AMR in foodborne pathogens (WHO, 2020).
+Moreover, the One Health framework for understanding AMR in pathogenic gram-negative bacteria is increasingly attracting attention (Collignon and McEwen, 2019).
+In South Africa, information regarding AMR in fresh produce production systems and specifically focusing on Enterobacterales is lacking.
+The aim of this study was thus to use WGS for analysis of AMR genes, associated mobile genetic elements, virulence factors, serotypes, multi-locus sequence types, and pathogenicity of selected, partially characterized, ESBL/ AmpC-producing environmental Enterobacterales commercial spinach production systems (Richter et al., 2020).
+These isolates included four different species (E. coli, K. pneumoniae, S. fonticola, and S. enterica) listed by the WHO as a particular threat for gram-negative bacteria that are resistant to multiple antibiotics (WHO, 2017), while isolates harbouring integrons as described in Richter et al. (2020) were preferentially selected.
+The results of this study will contribute to address the problem of antimicrobial drug resistance at the water-plant-food interface and how it might impact human health and disease.